ray-project/ray/doc/source/tune/key-concepts.rst

 and certain schedulers require :ref:`checkpointing to be implemented <tune-checkpoint-syncing>`.

 Schedulers can dynamically change trial resource requirements during tuning.
-This is currently implemented in ``ResourceChangingScheduler``, which can wrap around any other scheduler.
+This is currently implemented in :ref:`ResourceChangingScheduler<tune-resource-changing-scheduler>`, which can wrap around any other scheduler.

 .. list-table:: Scheduler Compatibility Matrix
    :header-rows: 1